 What are pagination tags in SEO?

-When it comes to websites, pagination is commonly used to split content between pages.
+What is pagination in SEO?
+Well when it comes to websites, pagination is commonly used to split content between pages.
+This achieves a number of things such as improved discovery rates, better crawl depth and better indexation uptake.
 Examples where it is used:

 • Posts on a blog